sdiehl/wiwinwlh/tutorial.md

   called from Main.CAF
 ```

-It is best to run this without optimizations applied ``-O0`` so as to preserve
+It is best to run this code without optimizations applied ``-O0`` so as to
-the original call stack as represented in the source.
-With optimizations
+preserve the original call stack as represented in the source.
+With
-applied, this may often entirely different since GHC will rearrange the program
+optimizations applied, this may often entirely different since GHC will
-in rather drastic ways.
+rearrange the program in rather drastic ways.

 See: